surreal420/nihao-flipper/readme.md

 ## Compile

-You will need `pyinstaller` first.
+You will need to install `pyinstaller`.

 ```bash
 pip install pyinstaller